The Platonist Rod Paradox

 So how does the paradox arise?

 It arises because the process never actually completes.
 As in the case of the Balls in the Urn paradox, the reference to time in the description is a red herring, see the section Time as a red herring on the page Balls in the Urn paradox.
 Since the process cannot complete, the pieces never actually become of zero length, and must always have some finite length, regardless of how small that might be.
-And there is no step where the left-hand end of any piece becomes coincident with the left-hand end of another piece.
+And there is no step where the left end of any piece becomes coincident with the right end of another piece.

 So the correct answer to (ii) is that there is no limiting value to the quantity of pieces, noting that there is no step at which the value actually becomes infinite (note that the term “infinite” is frequently treated as though it refers to a particular quantity, whereas in fact, it refers to a situation where there is no upper limit to a quantity).